wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 I have always been a FOSS enthusiast.
 In late 2000s and early 2010s, I attended many off-line activities related to FOSS in Beijing (because I studied in Beijing).
-That included some student societies in my university, the [Software Freedom Day][SFD], activities from local user groups such as the [Beijing Linux User Group][BLUG], the [Beijing GNOME User Group][BJGUG], etc.  Then I went to Australia for my PhD, where I enjoyed exciting talks and pizzas with the [Canberra Linux User Group][CLUG].
+That included several student societies in my university, the [Software Freedom Day][SFD], activities from local user groups such as the [Beijing Linux User Group][BLUG], the [Beijing GNOME User Group][BJGUG], etc.
+Then I went to Australia for my PhD, where I enjoyed exciting talks and pizzas with the [Canberra Linux User Group][CLUG].
 After I returned to China, I didn't find much chance to get together with local communities due to work pressure and COVID19.
 I missed the days when FOSS lovers (including both Chinese and foreigners working in Beijing) get together once a month, bringing laptops, and coding for fun.